 Semiconductor lasers now have a number of important applications that cover different fields.
 The first mass application has been as the optical reading head in a compact disk system.
 The same kind of application is now being extended to optical disks used as permanent or write-once memories.
 For these applications GaAs lasers are currently used, but considerable efforts are being made to develop visible-light semiconductor lasers.
 A second major area of application is in the field of optical fiber communications, where, again, GaAs is used at present while the quarternary InGaAsP laser seems to offer a better choice for the future.
-In communication applications any component must last for at least ~10 h (i.e., more than 10 years).
-The lifetime of commercial devices is currently 10 h and that of experimental devices~5x10 h.
+In communication applications any component must last for at least ~105 h (i.e., more than 10 years).
+The lifetime of commercial devices is currently 104 h and that of experimental devices~ $5x10^5$ h.

 Exercise 1.
-Answer the questions.
+Choose the correct answer from the alternatives given below.